jonsafari/toy-data/README.md

 # Toy Data

-This repo provides a small amount of textual data, for use in testing code and sanity checks.
-To embed this repo as a subdirectory in your repo, type the following in the main directory of your repo:
+This provides a small amount of textual data, for use in testing code and sanity checks.
+You can embed this as a subdirectory in your repo, by typing the following in the main directory of your repo:

        git submodule add https://github.com/jonsafari/toy-data